AsmaKarakra/url-shortner-tool/readme.md

 ## Assumptions:

 1. **Environment Configuration**: The code assumes that environment variables are set correctly in a `.env` file for different environments (development, production), including `FLASK_ENV` and `BASE_URL`.
 This is critical for configuring the app and its database connections appropriately.

+      - Additionally, the user is operating the application on a Windows OS, and the database server has been properly set up and is currently running without issues.

 2. **Database Schema**: It is assumed that the database schema, particularly for `Access`, `SequenceID`, and `ShortURL` models, is already defined and aligns with the operations performed in the code.
 This affects how sequence IDs are generated, how URLs are shortened, and how accesses are logged.